 Why Are Soldiers Not Christ-like?

 Jesus is noteworthy as a loving person, especially with people rulers outcast.
-More noteworthy is Jesus loving those outcasts in the very presence of those rulers – who then actively oppress Jesus for doing so.
+More noteworthy is Jesus loving those outcasts in the very presence of those rulers.
+The rulers then actively oppress Jesus for doing so.
 Jesus’ love is thus a consistently courageous love.
 Jesus is so consistently courageous in his love that he even loves … Continue reading “Why Are Soldiers Not Christ-like?”

 The Challenge to Change Religion